-Because Google is a search company at its core, there is a collateral search benefit to users of Gmail for Business (G Suite) and consumer Gmail users.
+Because Google is a search company at its core, there is a collateral search benefit to users of Gmail for Business (Google Workspace) and consumer Gmail users.

 That benefit is a set Gmail search operators that you can use to find specific emails anywhere within a Gmail account.